What Are Surgical Tooth Extractions?

 Preserve Your Oral Health and Smile

 PURE Oral Surgery is pleased to offer surgical extractions and wisdom teeth removal to safeguard the health of your family's smiles.
 Our oral surgeons routinely perform this procedure to remove impacted teeth, nonrestorable teeth, and teeth that are placing a patient's oral health at risk.
-Learn about surgical tooth extraction cost, financing details, or additional information by scheduling your consultation at one of our Dallas, TX oral surgery practices.
+Learn about surgical tooth extraction cost, or additional information by scheduling your consultation at one of our Dallas, TX oral surgery practices.